Arnold Ehrlich: Teaching in America

-He is the author of a biblical commentary called Mik'ra Kiph'shuto ("The Plain Meaning of the Bible").
-It embodies his main point of view that the Bible itself is the best source for the knowledge of Hebrew as a language and for the ancient Hebraic ideas, even though the cross references of comparative passages or words might be separated in widely disparate ages.
-He felt that somehow original meanings persisted and that the cross references or parallel passages often shed light upon obscure sentences as well as upon mistakes in the original Bible text.
-Modern archaeology has opened new vistas through the centuries, but Ehrlich had no knowledge, in his time, of what the future would bring into this realm.
+While in America Ehlich authored a biblical commentary called Mik'ra Kiph'shuto ("The Plain Meaning of the Bible").
+It embodies his main point of view that the Bible itself is the best source for the knowledge of Hebrew as a language and for the ancient Hebraic ideas, despite the age of the scriptures and the findings of higher biblical criticism.
+He felt that somehow original meanings persisted and that the cross references or parallel passages often shed light upon obscure sentences as well as upon mistakes in the original biblical text.